Leveraging data from nearby stations to improve short-term wind speed forecasts: Regression Methods

 If $\bX^{(1)}_t$, $\bX^{(2)}_t$,$\ldots$, $\bX^{(M)}_t$ are $M$ vectors of arbitrary dimensions $(N_1,N_2, \ldots,N_M)$ at time $t$, we define the following vector of dimension $\sum_k N_k$ :

 On the same ground, for any time dependent vector $\bX_t$, we will denote by $(\bX)_{t,n}$ the $n N$-dimensional vector of lagged vectors:

 Accordingly, we can define the vector of lagged components:

-Most of the methods defined below can be loosely considered as solving the following statistical regression problem: Let $\bX_{t}$ be a $J$-dimensional vector of explanatory variables (for example, $\bX_{t} = (\bV, \bF)_{t,n}$ built from the $J = 2 N n$ lagged wind amplitudes and directions as defined previously) and consider $F_\bT(\bX)$ a given class of functions $\RR^{J} \rightarrow \RR^{O}$ characterized by the set of parameters $\bT$.
+All the methods defined below can be loosely considered as aiming to solve the following statistical regression problem: Let $\bX_{t}$ be a $J$-dimensional vector of explanatory variables (for example, $\bX_{t} = (\bV, \bF)_{t,n}$ built from the $J = 2 N n$ lagged wind amplitudes and directions as defined previously) and consider $F_\bT(\bX)$ a given class of functions $\RR^{J} \rightarrow \RR^{O}$ characterized by the set of parameters $\bT$.
 Let $\bY_t$ be some $O-$ dimensional observable vector (for example, if $O = 2$, $\bY_t$ can be the 2-dimensional vector of wind speed values at 2 given stations $i_1$ and $i_2$.) ; one wants to find $\bT_0$ such that the observation $\bY_{t+h}$ at an horizon $h$ ahead in the future, can be written as

 where $\bm{\varepsilon}_{t+h}$ is a $O$-dimensional ``noise'' error vector.
 In practice, one seeks for $\bT_0$ such that:

 where $\E$ stands for the expectation as respect to the law of $\{\bY_t\}_t$ and $\{\bX_t\}_t$, ${\mathcal E}(x,y)$ stands for an ``error'' between $x$ and $y$.
 The so-defined best prediction of $\bY_{t+h}$ is usually denoted as ${\widehat \bY}_{t+h}$, i.e.,